flutter/website/src/web.md

 ---
 title: Adding web support to a Flutter app
-description: "Announcing the preview release of Flutter for web."
+description: "Announcing the tech preview release of Flutter for web."
 ---

 Web support is a code-compatible implementation of Flutter that is